-The Minnesota Poison Control System is a cooperative effort between the Minnesota Department of Health and Hennepin Regional Poison Center.
-Hennepin Regional Poison Center is designated by the Minnesota Department of Health to provide poison information and consultative services to the entire State of Minnesota.
+The Minnesota Poison Control System is located at Hennepin County Medical Center.
+The Poison Center is designated by the Minnesota Department of Health to provide poison information and consultative services to the entire State of Minnesota.

 Safe Kids Minnesota works to prevent unintentional childhood injury, the number one cause of death for children in the United States.
 Safe Kids Minnesota is a member of Safe Kids Worldwide, a global network of organizations dedicated to preventing unintentional injury.
 Safe Kids Minnesota was founded in 1988 and is led by the Minnesota Safety Council.
 For more information, visit safekids.org or minnesotasafetycouncil.org/safekids.